janos-r/rusty-woods/README.md

 TODOs:
+- doors
-- signs
+    - across levels
 - add new free sprite sheet
-- split code into modules
-- doors
 - walls

 - interaction with something in front